NdunguSam01/phase-4-superheroes-code-challenge/README.md

     python3 app.py
     ```

-Once the server runs, you can view the results via [http://127.0.0.1:5555/](http://127.0.0.1:5555/)
+Once the server runs, it can be accessed via [http://127.0.0.1:5555/](http://127.0.0.1:5555/)

-## Viewing results
-The project has the following endpoints:

-1. http://127.0.0.1:5555/heroes - retrieves the details for all heroes
-2. http://127.0.0.1:5555/heroes/:id - retrieves  a specific hero by their id
-3. http://127.0.0.1:5555/powers - retrieves all the powers in the database
-4. http://127.0.0.1:5555/powers/:id - retrieves details of a power based on the passed in id
-5. http://127.0.0.1:5555/hero_powers - adds a new hero-power into the database.
-It accepts a strength, hero_id and power_id as arguments
+### Starting the front end

+In order to view the results on the front end, follow the following instructions:

+1. **Install dependencies** - to install the dependencies needed to run the React application, open a new terminal and enter the following command

+    ```
+    npm install --prefix client
+    ```

+2. **Starting the React application** - run the follwoing command to start the application

+    ```
+    npm start --prefix client
+    ```

+Once the React application loads, you should be able to see the data loaded from the database.

-Navigate into the links above to view the results.
+Follow the links displayed on the page to view the data and perform various actions on the application.

-**NB: Remember to pass in an integer  value for :id when accessing a single resource.
-The characters ':' should not be included in the URL.**

 ## Author

 [Samuel Muigai](https://github.com/NdunguSam01)